eloone/pingurl/README.md

 * [option] Log the resulting http status in the file `ping_logs.txt` | format = [status][url][date]
 * [option] Notify you at your email address when the status code is not 200

+## Requirements

+* The `mail` utility if you want to be notified by email.
+To get it : `sudo apt-get install mailutils`
+* The machine on which you run the script should have a smtp server enabled on it
+* This script has been tested for Ubuntu 11.1

 ## Installation

 1. [download](https://github.com/eloone/pingurl/archive/master.zip) the repository